AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 1. Select your log forwarding destination from the list of available options.
 (Currently, only New Relic is supported.)

 1. Enter the base URI.
+Base URIs vary by region.
+If you do not know your New Relic instance's region, refer to the browser URL of your New Relic home page:

+   - URLs beginning with `https://one.newrelic.com/` should use the `https://log-api.newrelic.com/log/v1` URI format.
+   - URLs beginning with `https://one.eu.newrelic.com/` should use the `https://log-api.eu.newrelic.com/log/v1` URI format.

 1. Enter the license key.
+You can get this from the New Relic API keys screen, using the **INGEST - LICENSE API** key type.

 1. If the license key is not valid, you see an error message.